joosy/guides/guides/basics/getting-started.md

 ![Joosy](http://f.cl.ly/items/0k3f1W2p1H0B1j0r231Z/joosy.png)

+With Joosy your views are truly ready for a massive client-side logic.
+You get application state, defined structure, lot of conventions for typical day-to-day problems and even DOM rendering control points.

 ### ZOMG!
 Another MVC Framework...

 Joosy is not an MVC framework.
-It addresses the same problems but it's not based clearly on a popular MVC paradigm.
+It addresses the same problems as Backbone or Ember.js but it's not based clearly on a popular MVC paradigm.
 Nor it is an MVVM.
 Joosy is an active view for your server-side framework (mainly the [Rails](http://rubyonrails.org/)).
 It was created to complement and cooperate with backend.
 Not to be an abstraction.
 Therefore you'll probably like it if you are:

 * Rails developer
 * Use CoffeeScript heavily